Scalable and robust regression models for continuous proportional data: Introduction

 \section{Introduction}

 Regression analysis of proportional data, corresponding to bounded continuous data in the unit interval $[0,1]$, is a common focus in many fields.
-Such data arise in diverse contexts, ranging from the analysis of rates or indices in econometrics \citep{Papke1996-gy} to the percentage of tissue area in medical imaging \citep{Peplonska2012-lb}.
+Such data arise in diverse contexts, including rates or indices in economics \citep{Brazier2002-dz}, percentage of tissue area in medical imaging \citep{Peplonska2012-lb}, and rating scales for Alzheimer's disease \citep{Rosen1984-pn}.
 We are particularly motivated by ecological applications; \citet{Warton2011-jf} estimates $\sim 14\%$ of ecology articles involve data based on proportions that are not derived from counts, with examples including measurements of percent coverage \citep{Korhonen2024-ka} and ecological indices \citep{Lindholm2021-ir}.

 Generalized linear models (GLMs) \citep{Nelder1972-hn} and their variants are fundamental tools for regression analysis.
 GLMs have multiple appealing theoretical and computational properties \citep{McCullagh1989-oa}.
 For continuous proportional data, one of two strategies is typically taken.
 Firstly, one may transform the data to fall on the real line and then apply a Gaussian linear model.
 However, such transformation-based approaches complicate the interpretation of the results in the original scale and have problems when some observations are concentrated near the boundary of the support.
 Alternatively, beta regression is widely applied \citep{Ferrari2004-ni, Cribari-Neto2010-aa}, assuming beta-distributed response variables supported on the open interval (0,1).
 We refer to \citet{Douma2019-xo} for a review of beta regression and applications in ecological contexts.